82Flex/DCRM/README.md

 # 7. LICENSE 版权声明
 <a id="markdown-license-版权声明" name="license-版权声明"></a>

 As long as you do not use the DCRM in a business or money-making venture, it is free for your own personal use.
-If you use DCRM in commercial projects, please consider buy a commercial license.
+If you use DCRM in commercial projects (e.g. hosting commercial packages), please consider buy a commercial license.

 PayPal receipt is valid proof of purchase of DCRM licence.